How The Justin and Greg Show provides a reprieve from a polarizing social media environment

 In Season 2, Hunter will speak to members of the media.
 Each will have a connection to politics and the province.

 New episodes will be released on Wednesdays.
-This week, Hunter speaks to CBC investigative reporter and award-winning host Connie Walker.
+This week, Hunter speaks to Justin Reves and Greg Moore, hosts of the Justin and Greg Show.